Try to Relax — and Other Things That Prevent Themselves

 The Milky Way Is a Gravitational Wave Detector

 LIGO uses 4-kilometre laser arms to detect gravitational waves at hundreds of hertz.
 Pulsar timing arrays use millisecond pulsars scattered across the Milky Way — arms measured in light-years — to detect gravitational waves at nanohertz frequencies, ten orders of magnitude lower.
-In June 2023, five independent pulsar timing arrays simultaneously announced the detection of a stochastic gravitational wave background.
+In June 2023, four collaboration papers reported evidence for a stochastic gravitational wave background.
 The Milky Way itself was the detector.

 7 July 2023 · 18 min · Sebastian Spicker